ginstrom/intelligence-horizon-novel/chapters/02_the-world-that-was.md

 "Lydia," I said, my voice barely steady.
 "What if we waited?
 Just a few more weeks while I—"

-She looked up at me with eyes already bright with anticipation, and I saw in her expression the same serene certainty I had witnessed in the moments before Elizabeth Reeves disappeared forever.
+She looked up at me with eyes already bright with anticipation, and I saw in her expression a trace of the same serene certainty I had witnessed in the moments before Elizabeth Reeves disappeared forever.

 "I can't wait anymore, Elias.
 I need to understand what you've become.
 What we could become together."